The modified electromagnetism and the emergent longitudinal wave: The status of experimental evidence of longitudinal wave and photon mass

-BCS theory can explain both of these fundamental properties of superconductors.
-However, the London equations can be easily derived and used to understand the expulsion of flux within the material without appealing to the broader BCS theory.
-Such a derivation relies solely on postulating that the Cooper pairs in the superconducting state maintain their ground state momentum of p = 0.
-It has been possible to identify an effective photon mass that is directly related to the London penetration depth of the applied field [14].
+Superconductivity is characterized by perfect conductivity and perfect diamagnetism.
+BCS theory can explain both of these fundamental properties of superconductors \cite{[26]}.
+However, the London equations can be easily derived and used to understand the expulsion of flux within the material without appealing to the broader BCS theory \cite{[27]}.
+Such a derivation relies solely on postulating that the Cooper pairs in the superconducting state maintain their ground state momentum of $p = 0$.
+It has been possible to identify an effective photon mass that is directly related to the London penetration depth of the applied field \cite{[28]}.

 In 2008 a Russian group performed a measurement on the volt value triggered by the radiation coming from solar eclipse.
-It was noticed the registered signal does not depend on the orientation of the tourmaline plates used in front of the detector [15].
-This could be an indication of the longitudinal wave component and, hence, the non-zero mass of the photon .
+It was noticed the registered signal does not depend on the orientation of the tourmaline plates used in front of the detector \cite{[29]}.
+This could be an indication of the longitudinal wave component and, hence, the non-zero mass of the photon.

 Another experimental evidence for the existence of the massive photons is the Tesla coil.
 The coil is a device which produces high frequency alternating current with high voltage and low current.
 The coil is used to produce energy which can be transmitted to a device without any wires.
-A neon light can lit without wiring connection, hence.
-This can be explained in terms of the longitudinal component of the lightwave. \\
+A neon light can lit without wiring connection.
+This can be explained in terms of the longitudinal component of the light wave.